All Blacks selectors have got nothing on Liam Maguren, who picks a lineup of sporting viewing to rival the best in the world.

 Sports are inherently suited for storytelling.
 There are winners, losers, good guys, bad guys, conflicts, comebacks, climaxes and a fair share of life lessons to be learned along the way.
 No matter what sport you’re into (if you’re even into sports), these Netflix offerings are well worth cheering for.

 You don’t have to be a baseball fan or statistics nerd to be hooked on this unorthodox underdog tale about the manager of the poorest club in the major league who worked with an analytics genius to help choose players and overturn impossible odds.
-With a saucy script inspired by real events, cast members Brad Pitt, Jonah Hill and Philip Seymour Hoffman give even more life to this David V Goliath story—where Goliath is a financially unfair system and the stone is maths.
+With a saucy script inspired by real events, cast members Brad Pitt, Jonah Hill and Philip Seymour Hoffman give even more life to this David vs. Goliath story—where Goliath is a financially unfair system and the stone is maths.

 Proving he could make a more-than-watchable film on an iPhone with 2018’s Unsane, “retired” Oscar-winning director Steven Soderbergh whipped out the camera app again for this behind-the-court drama.
 The NBA equivalent of Moneyball, the film stars André Holland as a fast-talking basketball agent in the middle of a pro basketball lockout (not the COVID kind).
 Trying to expose a legal loophole within the stubbornly systematic league while dealing with a rough rising star (see: talented jackass), High Flying Bird leans heavily on Moonlight writer’s Tarell Alvin McCraney’s punchy script which includes blistering lines like: “Smallest shift in the system?
 Everything gets fucked-up.
 Player gets hurt?
 His life is fucked.
 Team owner says ‘negros’?
 His life is… well… annoying, but more effectively, his players get fucked.”

 This 19min long Netflix Original doco follows sumo prodigy / human bulldozer Hiyori and her attempts to break open Japan’s beloved sport for women.
 With few female wrestling role models and even fewer professional opportunities, the “peak” age for a female sumo athlete is far lower than what’s physically capable.
-The film gives an appropriate amount of insight to the sexism, culture, and tradition that’s kept these athletes down but not out, centred on a phenomenal woman who keeps pushing for a better and more inclusive future for the sport.
+The film gives an appropriate amount of insight into the sexism, culture, and tradition that’s kept these athletes down but not out, centred on a phenomenal woman who keeps pushing for a better and more inclusive future for the sport.
 Ends with a chew-on-your-nails championship match.

 A Super Size Me knockoff stumbles onto a Citizenfour-like expose and accidentally creates an Oscar-winning doco.
 That’s the basic summary of Bryan Fogel’s doco, which initially saw him as a self-doping guinea pig attempting to beat a drug test (à la Lance Armstrong).
 However, his chance encounter with a Russian scientist completely overrides the story, turning the film into a geopolitical thriller that involves a global drug scandal and a very unamused Vladimir Putin.